Melatonin and Sleep

 For general sleep onset support: take melatonin 30–60 minutes before your desired bedtime.
 This provides a darkness signal at the intended sleep time.

 For jet lag: take 0.5mg at the destination’s intended bedtime from night 1 of arrival.
-Continue for 3-5 nights.
-This is supported by the Herxheimer and Petrie (2002) Cochrane systematic review.
+Continue for 3–5 nights.
+Supported by Herxheimer and Petrie (2002) Cochrane systematic review.

 Recommended timing